 Freeing our thinking

-This is why using interrogatives, the Wh-words in English, is so useful: they are tools that we already have at our disposal.
-As they are open questions we can use them to think freely and not just to get a closed ‘yes’ or ‘no’ response.
+This is why using interrogatives, the Wh-words in English, is so useful.
+They are tools that we already have at our disposal.
+As they are open questions, we can use them to think freely and not just to get a closed ‘yes’ or ‘no’ response.
 This is also why journalists and law enforcers – seeking to get the facts of a situation and avoid leading questions – have employed ‘the 5 Ws’ question technique.

 The evolution of the 5Ws

 It was found that the ‘5 Ws’ was not complete without the ‘H’ of ‘How?’ and therefore they became six questions.
-The final ‘W’ of ‘Which?’ (that deals with the idea of selection) is less important when just information gathering about one particular incident but it is important to us in planning because we need to consider the choice between courses of actions.
-This is why ‘The Right Questions’ makes use of all the seven interrogatives.
+The final ‘W’ of ‘Which?’ (that deals with the idea of selection) is also important to us in planning because we need to consider the choice between courses of action.
+This is why The Right Questions makes use of all the seven interrogatives.

 For how to apply The Right Questions framework check out What are The Right Questions for Decision Making and Strategic Planning?